influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/administration/backup_and_restore.md

 > **Note:** Metastore backups are also included in per-database backups

-As a real-world example, you can take a backup of the `default` retention policy for the `telegraf` database since midnight UTC on February 1st, 2016 by using the command:
+As a real-world example, you can take a backup of the `autogen` retention policy for the `telegraf` database since midnight UTC on February 1st, 2016 by using the command:

 ```
-$ influxd backup -database telegraf -retention default -since 2016-02-01T00:00:00Z /tmp/backup
+$ influxd backup -database telegraf -retention autogen -since 2016-02-01T00:00:00Z /tmp/backup
 2016/02/01 18:02:36 backing up rp=default since 2016-02-01 00:00:00 +0000 UTC
 2016/02/01 18:02:36 backing up metastore to /tmp/backup/meta.01
 2016/02/01 18:02:36 backing up db=telegraf rp=default shard=2 to /tmp/backup/telegraf.default.00002.01 since 2016-02-01 00:00:00 +0000 UTC